 (Many years have gone, while the series evolves)

-But it is the existence of many other series which, by mere accumulation, causes this kind of TV series golden age we mentioned earlier: the frivolity of Sex and the City, perhaps by facing menopause , gave up urban casual sex in 2004 after six seasons.
+But it is the existence of many other series which, by mere accumulation, causes this kind of TV series golden age we mentioned earlier: the frivolity of Sex and the City, perhaps by facing menopause, gave up urban casual sex in 2004 after six seasons.
 The sexagenarian Doctor Who, possibly one of the longest series ever, came back from some parallel dimension in 2005.
-The Sopranos totaled eight seasons until they were definitely liquidated in 2007, even if they will always be able to do vendetta in a future.
+The Sopranos made eight seasons until they were definitely liquidated in 2007, even if they will always be able to do vendetta in a future.
 The very much-acclaimed The Wire had six seasons until it said goodbye in 2008.
-An entire generation of young adults was forever traumatized by the puzzling ending of Lost, which reached six seasons before forever dissipating into the surreal back in 2010.
+An entire generation of young adults was forever traumatised by the puzzling ending of Lost, which reached six seasons before forever dissipating into the surreal back in 2010.
 The acid House retired from medicine (or whatever he ended up doing) in 2011.
 Breaking Bad said goodbye in 2013 after five highly acclaimed seasons.
-Futurama appeared in 1999, took a break, turned back again and finally disappeared in 2013 totaling eight seasons.
+Futurama appeared in 1999, took a break, turned back again and finally disappeared in 2013adding eight seasons.
 24 did not reach the same number it wears on its title, but reached the respectable figure of thirteen seasons in 2014.
 The endearing How I Met Your Mother had nine until its recent death also in 2014.
 And The Mentalist seems to have recently said goodbye after seven years.

 (Perhaps the most famous scene in the entire series)

-But there are many other series that, for sure, will stay for a while: The hyper-famous Game of Thrones counts five seasons, a series based on a saga of novels called A Song of Ice and Fire that although born as a trilogy in 1996 counts nowadays seven titles, certainly without any influence from all the success gathered by the TV series.
+But there are many other series that, for sure, will stay for a while: The hyper-famous Game of Thrones counts five seasons, a series based on a novel saga called A Song of Ice and Fire that although born as a trilogy in 1996 counts nowadays seven titles, certainly without any influence from all the success gathered by the TV series.
 CSI, which has also created its own franchise of four different titles, is now on its fifth season.
 Grey’s Anatomy counts ten years.
 Mad Men counts eight.
 Community counts six.
 Bones ten more.
 Supernatural counts a dozen.
 The Walking Dead counts five.
 The Big Bang Theory counts eight.
 Modern Family counts six.
 In case there were insufficient Batman comics and movies going on Gotham adds two more seasons.
 And so on, and on, and on.